 June 19, 2013

 Originally published June 19th, 2013 by HairOilReviews.com Sea Buckthorn oil is derived from a thorny shrub that is cultivated mainly in China but grows abundantly throughout Asia.
 It thrives near water and grows in sandy soils.
 It has long been valued in Asian countries as a medicinal plant with a multitude of healing properties.
-The medicinal benefits ...
+The medicinal benefits of ...

 - Sea Buckthorn Skincare Roundup – Top Manufacturers